(Germany – updated on: July 16th 2018)

 - The contract of sale of goods is concluded exclusively between you and the merchant.
 The contract of sale shall be governed by the terms of the merchant.
 In particular, the merchant is responsible for general customer inquiries (e.g. about the goods, delivery time, dispatch), returns, complaints, revoking- and entitlement claims as well as credits.

 - BillPay takes over the invoiced amount from the merchant after conclusion of the purchase agreement and shall be responsible for the payment arrangements.
 Payments shall be made only to BillPay’s account as specified in the invoice within the payment period set forth by the merchant.
 If you are a private individual (§ 13 German Civil Code or BGB) BillPay reserves the right to charge you with a late payment fee of EUR 1.20 for each payment reminder from the first day of default.
 You may provide evidence that BillPay incurred no or only minor damages.
-The lump-sum late payment fee shall be set off against any payable damages arising out of any returned direct debit mandates (point 2.).
 If you are a commercial customer (§ 14 BGB), the statutory payment default provisions shall apply.

 In the “My BillPay” Customer Portal (thereinafter: “Customer Portal”) you will have access to all orders you have placed with an online shop of each merchant via the payment method “Purchase by Invoice” offered by BillPay GmbH.
 You will be shown all outstanding and completed payments for each order placed.
 The following information will be displayed for each order: order number and date of order, name and number of goods ordered, order status, selected payment method, payment due date and payment status, payment amount and (if applicable) service fees.
 Via the function “My account” you may access your stored information such as first and last name, your e-mail address and change the password.